-not apart
+a part, not apart

-On their own, bricks are merely blocks of clay. much more.
+On their own, bricks are merely blocks of clay.
+But when put together, they can become so much more.
 Combined with others, it could shield and protect, beautify and even uphold, to give and provide what a lone brick cannot if it remained on its own.